elleinadseer/collective/README.md

 ## Credits

-We have heavily relied on information taught through the modules of the bootcamp to carry our this project; is some instances copying and then editing code from the lessons of this module to fit our needs.
+We have heavily relied on information taught through the modules of the bootcamp to carry our this project; in some instances copying and then editing code from the lessons of this module to fit our needs.

 ## License